gooddadmike/glitch-reveal-app/README.md

 Reveal.js Glitch Template
 =========================

-Reveal.js is easy enough to host locally and setup but why bother?
+Reveal.js is easy enough to setup and to host locally.
-When you can just remix this template and carry-on.
+With glitch.com you can skip those steps.

+Instructions:

+ 1. Vist this template on [glitch.com(https://glitch.com/edit/#!/revealjs-template).
+ 1. Click remix.
+ 1. Profit!

 **Note** don't edit this template.
 Remix (copy) it.